pawankachhap/verilog-modelsim/README.md

-# verilog module using modelSim
+# verilog module using ModelSim